This book explores the potential of school dining halls as spaces of social learning through interactions between students and teachers.

 The book carries snippets of interviews with children, dining hall attendants, teachers, parents and the school leadership team, offering a new way of thinking about social learning for both scholars and students of Social Anthropology, Sociology, Social Policy, Food Policy, Education Studies and Childhood Studies.

 1. Introduction; 2.
-Social Learning and the ‘The Pedagogic Meal’; 3.
-‘You are what you eat’: Learning through School Meals 4.
-‘Come dine with me’: Surveillance mechanism or Community forum?; 5.
-‘Food for thought’: Conclusion; Index
+Social learning; 3.
+‘You are what you eat’: Learning through school meals 4.
+‘Come dine with me’: surveillance mechanism or community forum?; 5.
+‘Food for thought’: conclusion

 Gurpinder Singh Lalli is Senior Lecturer in Education and Inclusion Studies, based in the Institute of Education (IoE) at the University of Wolverhampton.
 Gurpinder has a vested interest in the sociology of education and is focused on school dining spaces.
 In 2017, he successfully defended a PhD in Education at the University of Leicester.